West Vancouver—Sunshine Coast—Sea to Sky Country: History

 These new boundaries were legally defined in the 2013 representation order, which came into effect upon the call of the 42nd Canadian federal election, scheduled for October 2015.

+During the 2022 redistribution the area south of the Trans-Canada Highway and east of 21 St, was cut out of the riding and added to North Vancouver—Capilano.
+This included Park Royal Shopping Centre, Sentinel Hill and all of Ambleside.
+The boundary change was criticized by some, including Patrick Weiler, the Member of Parliament for the riding.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament:

-Current Member of Parliament
+Current member of Parliament

-Patrick Weiler is the current Member of Parliament for this riding.
+Patrick Weiler is the current member of Parliament for this riding.
 He was elected after the incumbent, Pamela Goldsmith-Jones chose not to run for re-election in the 2019 federal election.
+He was re-elected in the 2021 federal election and again in the 2025 federal election.

-Former Members of Parliament
+Former members of Parliament

-The first Member of Parliament to represent the riding was John Reynolds, a former sales and marketing consultant.
-He was first elected in the 1997 election.
+The first member of Parliament to represent the riding was John Reynolds, who previously served as the Progressive Conservative MP for Burnaby—Richmond—Delta from 1972 to 1977 and Social Credit MLA for West Vancouver-Howe Sound from 1983 to 1991.
+He was first elected in West Vancouver-Sunshine Coast in the 1997 election.
 He was a member of the Reform Party, and its successors the Canadian Alliance and the Conservative Party.
+After Stockwell Day was pushed out as leader of the Canadian Alliance, Reynolds served as interim leader and Leader of the Official Opposition.
 He served as a member on the Standing Committee on Procedure and House Affairs.
 Reynolds did not run in the 2006 general election.

 Liberal Blair Wilson was elected in the 2006 federal election.
 Wilson, a chartered accountant and a former restaurant owner, was the first Liberal MP for the historically Conservative riding.
-He lost to former MP John Reynolds in the 2004 federal election.
+He had previously run in the 2004 federal election and lost to John Reynolds.
 Wilson resigned from caucus in October 2007 after allegations of improper campaign spending and failure to mention several legal and financial troubles during three nomination vetting processes.
 He remained a Liberal but not in caucus.
 In January 2008, Wilson became an Independent.
 He then joined the Green Party on August 30, 2008, becoming its first MP.
-Running under the Green banner in the election called only days later, he was defeated by Conservative John Weston.
-John Weston was defeated by Pamela Goldsmith-Jones on October 19, 2015.In the 2019 federal election, Patrick Weiler won for the Liberals after Goldsmith-Jones did not run for re-election.
+Running under the Green banner in the election called only days later.

+John Weston of the Conservative Party defeated Wilson in the 2008 federal election.
+He was re-elected in the 2011 federal election by a comfortable margin.
+He lost re-election in 2015.
+Weston attempted to make a comeback in the 2021 federal election, but lost to incumbent Patrick Weiler.

+Former Mayor of West Vancouver, Pamela Goldsmith-Jones of the Liberal Party, unseated John Weston in the 2015 federal election by a wide margin.
+She served as Parliamentary Secretary to the Minister of Foreign Affairs and Parliamentary Secretary to the Minister of International Trade Diversification.
+In the 2019 federal election, Goldsmith-Jones did not run for re-election.